Purpose of this exercise

 What was built and how

-A full account of the Docker infrastructure, Pharos360 fixes, the Present rewrite, Timefree containerization, and the directory reorganization — with the key decisions and gotchas that came up along the way.
+A full account of the Terraform infrastructure, Docker setup, Pharos360 fixes, the AI attendance assistant, the built-in attendance integration (Option B), the Present rewrite (Option A), Timefree containerization, and the directory reorganization — with the key decisions and gotchas that came up along the way.

-Pharos360 PHP app Present Laravel app Timefree Rails app Headsup Node app Docker Compose v2 PostgreSQL 12 MongoDB 3.4 + 4.4
+Pharos360 PHP app AI Attendance Assistant Attendance in Pharos360 Present Laravel app Timefree Rails app Headsup Node app Docker Compose v2 Terraform on AWS PostgreSQL 12

 Docker Local Dev Infrastructure